Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/delete-profile.md

 The deletion process may take up to 24 hours.
 You will not be able to log into your Slingshot profile again until deletion is finished.

-[!NOTE] If you have been invited to be an external member in an Organization team in Slingshot, you will not lose the right to delete your profile data.
+[!NOTE] If you have been invited to be an individual member in an Organization team in Slingshot, you will not lose the right to delete your profile data.
 However, Organization related data will not be deleted together with your profile information as it is owned by the Organization.

 ### Can I Reactivate My Profile?

-If you are an external user, you can re-activate your profile by simply logging in again after the deletion process has been finished.
+If you are an individual user, you can re-activate your profile by simply logging in again after the deletion process has been finished.
 However, the information you deleted from your profile cannot be recovered.
 Your history will not be available as well.

-If you are an Organization member, you can't re-activate your own Slingshot profile.
-You need to contact the people responsible for managing Slingshot at your Organization.
+If you are an Organization member, you cannot re-activate your own Slingshot profile.
+You need to contact the people responsible for managing Slingshot at your organization.
 Note that, once you return to Slingshot, you will start with clear history.